bhisaac/5eFP/5eFP-SRD.md

 When a creature you can see attacks a target other than you that is within 1 square of you, you can discard your reaction to impose disadvantage on the attack roll.
 You must be wielding a shield.

-### Second Wind
+### Second Wind (Rest)

 You have a limited well of stamina that you can draw on to protect yourself from harm.
 Once during your turn, you receive up to 2 points of healing.
-Once you use this feature, you must finish a rest before you can use it again.

 ## Monk